draman07/open_field_flow/README.md

 which particles flow through and interact with a vector field.
 This results in visually interesting patterns.
 It is also possible to interact with the vector field, thereby altering the observed flow and engaging the user.

 Both the source files and the binaries are provided.
-If all you want is to run the software, download the `open_field_flow_v1.0.0.zip` distribution from the list above and follow the instructions below (Usage section).
+If all you want is to run the software, follow the instructions below (Usage section).
 The other files provide the source program and supporting files.
 For convenience, a whole NetBeans project was pushed to GitHub, not only the program (more about this below).